rohan-v-thorat/OpenSMDREnv/README.md

 User have the flexibility to change the default mass, spring, damper properties i.e mass, stiffness and damping coefficient.

+[mention about 3,5,76 dof in more detailed along with the citation of the paper from which parameter value are taken]

 Requires:
 * `numpy`
 * `gymnasium`